KellyVNguyen/beginning-bioinformatics/docs/ai_usage.md

 # AI Use Log
-- **Tool/model & version**: Google Gemini (3.6 Flash).
+- **Tool/model & version**: GPT-5.6 Luna.
-- **What I asked for**: I asked for assistance on tasks from the lecture content that specifically said to use Gemini or general questions about Python.
-Instances of these include asking Gemini "how to insert an item at index 1 in the list" and giving examples to practice understanding assignment operators.
+- **What I asked for**: I asked for assistance on tasks from the lecture content that specifically said to use ChatGPT or general questions about the lecture.
+Examples include asking about doing an alignment using MAFFT in Colab and figuring out ways to compare alignments from Bridges2 and MAFFT in Colab
 - **Snippet of prompt(s)**:
-  - "Give me a brief test to be sure biopython is installed correctly"
-  - "How to insert an item at index 1 in the list"
-  - "Provide examples of each data type of the variables in Python to see how they look as outputs."
-  - "Help me understand the syntax and functions used in Biopython"
-- **What I changed before committing**: Some things I changed before committing include renaming variables and the style of some of the code.
-I changed a few of the codes that the AI generated to make it more simple so that the syntax is easier to follow along.
+  - "What are ways I can compare the alignments from MUSCLE on Bridges2 and MAFFT in Colab?"
+  - "How can I evaluate the muscle alignments and extract the best one from running the efastats command and maxcc command?"
+- **What I changed before committing**: I did not make changes before committing.
+I mostly used ChatGPT to check and evaluate my analysis and comparisons of the muscle alignments.
-- **How I verified correctness (tests, sample data)**: For questions containing math, I verified correctness by solving the math manually.
-For tasks regarding lists, I would compare the original list with the modified list to check if I replaced and/or appended any elements correctly.
-For tasks that uses txt files, I would go through each line of code to ensure that the code syntax executes the correct output of the code.
-For the tasks that says to transcribe DNA to RNA and translate RNA to Protein, I would compare the sample dataset to the output and check if the code correctly transcribed and translated the dataset.
+- **How I verified correctness (tests, sample data)**: For coding, I verified correctness by analyzing the syntax of the code and check if the output is what I expected.
+Another way I verified correctness is by comparing the outputs from the Colab notebook to the results I got from Bridges2 (results from efastats and maxcc) and the NCBI Alignment Viewer.